 3. If the agency had one or more findings of discrimination involving the failure to provide a reasonable accommodation during the last fiscal year, please describe the corrective measures taken by the agency.

-A formal EEO complaint alleging a failure to provide a reasonable accommodation settled during FY 21 while pending an EEOC administrative hearing.
-There were no findings of discrimination involving the agency's failure to provide a reasonable accommodation during FY 21.
+There were no findings of discrimination involving the agency's failure to provide a reasonable accommodation during FY 22.